PhilPinsdorf/FhAachenMensaBot/README.md

 - [ ] Evaluate meals (?)

 # Attention
 The new meals are loaded at 4:30am.
-Any requsts before that time will give you yesterdays meals.
+Any requests before that time will give you yesterdays meals.

 # Author
 Phil Pinsdorf